 Reduced material and staff costs for treatment of catheter‑related infection.

-2.6 NICE's guideline on infection provides guidance on using dressings in adults and children with vascular access devices (central venous catheters or peripherally‑inserted central catheters) in primary and community care settings.
+2.6 NICE's guideline on healthcare-associated infections provides guidance on using dressings in adults and children with vascular access devices (central venous catheters or peripherally‑inserted central catheters) in primary and community care settings.
 The guideline recommends that the skin at the central venous catheter insertion site, and the surrounding skin during dressing changes, should be decontaminated with CHG in 70% alcohol and allowed to air dry.
 If the company's recommendations prohibit the use of alcohol with their catheters, an aqueous solution of CHG should be considered.
 The guideline further recommends using a sterile, transparent semipermeable membrane dressing to cover the vascular access device insertion site, and changing the dressing every 7 days or sooner if it is no longer intact or if moisture collects under it.
 A sterile gauze dressing, covered with a sterile transparent semipermeable dressing, should be considered only if the patient has profuse perspiration, or if the vascular access device insertion site is bleeding or oozing.
 The guideline states that systemic antimicrobial prophylaxis should not be used routinely to prevent catheter colonisation or CRBSI, either before insertion or during the use of a central venous catheter.
 It makes no specific recommendations about using CHG‑impregnated dressings, although the full guideline notes that they may be cost effective compared with sterile transparent semipermeable membrane dressings based on limited evidence from 1 study, Crawford et al. (2004).

 2.7 The Department of Health commissioned the epic3 guideline on preventing healthcare‑associated infections in NHS hospitals in England.
 The guideline recommends using a sterile transparent semipermeable dressing to cover the intravascular insertion point as best practice in both adults and children.
 The guideline recommends, based on high‑quality evidence, a single application of 2% CHG in 70% isopropyl alcohol (or povidone‑iodine alcohol for patients with sensitivity to CHG) to clean the central catheter insertion site during dressing changes, and allowing it to air dry.
 The guideline also recommends, based largely on randomised controlled trial evidence, that hospitals consider using a CHG‑impregnated sponge dressing in adults with a central venous catheter, as a strategy to reduce CRBSI.